Harckade/eidmk/README.md

 > [!WARNING]
 > Harckade is not associated with any entity that is not listed on [Harckade](https://www.harckade.com) official website nor responsible for any damage/content that those entities may produce.
 > This exention provides same functionalities as using PowerShell or CLI - There is NO vulnerabilities being exploited, just taking advantage of Azure portal features
+> Harckade is also not responsible for any abuse of local or global laws or policies that may result from malicious actors that use Harckade's technology.

 In fact, even Microsoft official documentation states that the UI restriction does not restrict anyone, who has access to a tenant, from retrieving the information from Entra ID - find out more  on [this article](https://www.linkedin.com/pulse/microsoft-azure-active-directory-authorization-bypass-vlad-yultyyev/).